strongloop/strongloop.com2/_posts/2019-06-19-building-an-online-game-with-loopback-4-pt5.md

 npm run docker:build
 ```

-If it success, you will see:
+If it succeeds, you will see:

 ```
 Successfully built 0b2c1ff52a2e